hanzhongxing/openagents/README.md

 ### Option 2: Docker

-If we want to quickly spin up a network and test the studio locally, you can use Docker to run OpenAgents:
+If you want to quickly spin up a network and test the studio locally, you can use Docker to run OpenAgents:

 ```bash
 # Pull the latest image